Introduction to Paul Erdős: The Mathematical Nomad

 Who Was Paul Erdős?

-Born in Budapest, Hungary, in 1913, Erdős was a child prodigy.
+Born in Budapest, Hungary(匈牙利), in 1913, Erdős was a genius.
 By age 3, he could calculate how many seconds a person had lived; by 20, he had a doctorate in mathematics.
 But Erdős wasn’t just brilliant—he was a nomad.
-He famously owned no home, carried his life in a suitcase, and crisscrossed the globe, staying with colleagues to work on math problems.
+He famously owned no home, carried his life in a suitcase, and crisscrossed the globe(在全球往返), staying with colleagues to work on math problems.
 His motto is “Another roof, another proof.”

 Erdős transformed mathematics into a global conversation.
 He co-authored papers with over 500 collaborators from 65 countries—physicists, computer scientists, and even a geneticist.
 This gave rise to the “Erdős number”, a playful academic status symbol: